leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- RLS policy to only allow data_owners to insert into tables, update model
 - expose audit logs to data owners and admin via RLS and a view
 - add tests for audit log table
 - describe audit log table in readme